China premier pledges: 'We will make our skies blue again'

-BEIJING (AP) — Chinese Premier Li Keqiang has pledged to make the country’s skies blue again and “work faster” to address pollution caused by coal burning.
+BEIJING (AP) — Chinese Premier Li Keqiang pledged Sunday to make the country’s smoggy skies blue again and “work faster” to address pollution caused by the burning of coal for heat and electricity.

-His words to delegates at the opening of the National People’s Congress highlight how reducing smog has become a priority for the leadership because of public discontent.
+His words to delegates at the opening of the annual National People’s Congress highlight how public discontent has made reducing smog, the most visible of China’s environment problems, a priority for the leadership.
+The 10-day event got underway under a sunny blue sky, thanks to heavy gusts from the north that cleared away the unhealthy gray from the day before.

-In a report to China’s ceremonial legislature, Li said that “people are desperately hoping for” faster progress in improving air quality.
+Protests have increasingly broken out in cities where residents oppose the building of chemical plants and garbage incinerators, as China’s middle class grows increasingly vocal in awareness of the dangers of pollution.

-He said the government intends over the next year to step up work to upgrade coal-fired power plants and prioritize the integration of renewable energy sources into the grid.
+In a report to China’s ceremonial legislature, Li said that “people are desperately hoping for” faster progress to improve air quality.
+“We will make our skies blue again,” he declared to almost 3,000 delegates in the Great Hall of the People.

 Most Read Stories